Mexican Slang words

 Jefe / jefa

-Is transaled to Boss.
+Is translated to Boss.
 But very often used to talk about your parents.
 Mi jefe – My father.
 Mi jefa – My mother

 Mala copa

 This is the person who can’t handle their booze.
-The one that gets drunk, then loses control, cries, be’s dramatic, might starts fights.
+The one that gets drunk, then loses control, cries, gets dramatic, might start fights.
 Literally translated as ‘Bad Glass’.

 Metiche

-A person who sticks their nose in everybody’s business.
-The next step up from lighter phrase chismoso.
+A person who sticks their nose in everybody’s business

 Morro / Morra